The Tenth Inning

 On July 22, 2018, Crescent City Sports published my article about Allan Montreuil, former major-league player from New Orleans, who was a child prodigy on the baseball diamond and played pro baseball despite his 5-foot-5, 158-pound size.
 Click here to view the article.

 On July 18, 2018, I was a guest on Ken Trahan's "All Access" sports talk show on New Orleans radio station WGSO AM 990 to talk about All-Star Game history.
-Click here
+Click to listen to a podcast of the show.

 On July 16, 2018, Crescent City Sports published my article about New Orleanians who played in the MLB All-Star Game over the years.
 Click here to view the article.